slang-legacy/wp-json-api/README.md

 #JSON API
-A RESTful API for WordPress
+A JSON API for WordPress

 ##Description
 JSON API allows you to retrieve and manipulate WordPress content using HTTP requests.
 There are three main goals: